anteater/anteater/README.md

 API and a report will be returned.
 If any object is reported as malicous, it will fail the CI build job.

+Example content is provided for those unsure of what to start with and its encouraged and welcomed to you share any Anteater filter strings you find useful.

 Why would I want to use this?
 -----------------------------